 What we don’t: Zip-in design is cumbersome and midlayer pockets lack zippers.

 If you’re putting together your kit from scratch or looking to save some money, a 3-in-1 jacket can be a really nice option.
 In one fell swoop, you get a standalone waterproof shell, insulating midlayer, and—put together—an insulated ski jacket.
 The versatility and value here is second to none.
-And while many jackets in this category are of the budget variety (like the Columbia Bugaboo below), The North Face’s ThermoBall Eco Snow Triclimate is a nice upgrade at a good price.
+And while many jackets in this category are of the budget variety (like the Columbia Bugaboo III below), The North Face’s ThermoBall Snow Triclimate is a nice upgrade at a good price.
 The 2-layer DryVent shell offers great coverage and modern resort styling, including features like a contoured waist, drop-tail hem, and sleek water-resistant front zip.
 But the main event here is the ThermoBall synthetic midlayer, which we've found does a pretty good impression of a lofty down piece—all while continuing to insulate when wet.

 We understand the appeal of a 3-in-1 design, especially if you’re shopping for both a ski jacket and a midlayer at once.
 However, it’s important to note that the zip-in system doesn’t add much value in terms of warmth or comfort.
-In fact, 3-in-1s are more prone to drafts than standard insulated designs, and the connected midlayer limits access to your interior pockets (note: the ThermoBall jacket features open handwarmer pockets with no zips).
+In fact, 3-in-1s are more prone to drafts than standard insulated designs, and the connected midlayer limits access to your interior pockets (note: The ThermoBall jacket features open hand pockets with no zips).
 Further, the shell’s extra zippers can be unsightly when worn alone, and the additional materials add weight and bulk.
 In the end, we prefer the versatility of separating our shell and midlayer, with the main downside being the need to make a decision on two jackets rather than one.
 But for those who want the convenience of a 3-in-1 purchase, the ThermoBall Snow Triclimate is a solid option.

-See the TNF ThermoBall Eco Snow Triclimate
+See the TNF ThermoBall Snow Triclimate

 Best of the Rest